Lxp2014/WDnCNN/README.txt

-WDnCNN: ENHANCING CNN BASED DENOISER BY SPATIAL AND SPECTRAL ANALYSIS
+WDnCNN: ENHANCING A CNN BASED DENOISER BY SPATIAL AND SPECTRAL ANALYSIS

 This is the training and testing code in Pytorch for the WDnCNN.
 The whole project contains the following files